angrybacon/doomsday-wiki/markdown/articles/2020/10/05/gangsta-trippin.md

 option, after the opponent resolves a Brainstorm (assuming you knew their hand prior through discard) or, specifically in the Doomsday mirror, after they have resolved a Doomsday.
 You will need to be wary of trying to do this.
-Cards like Veil of Summer and {{Leyline of Sanctity}} can prevent you targeting the opponent and effects that shuffle decks like fetch lands or Surgical Extraction can be used to remove potential advantage from using Predict.
+Cards like Veil of Summer and :card[Leyline of Sanctity] can prevent you targeting the opponent and effects that shuffle decks like fetch lands or Surgical Extraction can be used to remove potential advantage from using Predict.